lidukebe/Husocial/README.md

 # Husocial
-this is just to check out how github works
+and this is to check out how it works.